-Before and after the pendulum systems, a power roll table will be equipped with a Skid/Body Lock/Unlock assembly that mounts to the sides.
+Before and after the Pendulum System, a Power Roll Bed will be equipped with a Skid/Body Lock/Unlock assembly that mounts to the sides.
 The purpose of this assembly is to lock/unlock the body onto/from the skid.
-The station with this assembly prior to the pendulum will lock the body to the skid so that it will not float off as it dips into the baths within the pendulum systems.
-After the pendulum system process completes, another station with this assembly will unlock the body from the skid so that the body can be transferred from the pendulum skid to the paint shop skid.
+The station with this assembly prior to the pendulum will lock the body to the skid so that it will not float off as it dips into the baths within the Pendulum System.
+After the pendulum system process completes, another station with this assembly will unlock the body from the skid to be transferred from the pendulum skid to the paint shop skid.